 You want to make sure your profit margins are covered.
 For hourly rates, this means making sure you can pay your techs, cover their transportation costs, price the parts at above cost, and still have a profit.
 When it comes to flat rates, you have to bake all relevant factors together into one profit pie.

-According to flat rate software provider Grow My HVAC, flat rates should include variables like:
+According to flat rate software provider Grow My HVAC,

 Unique local labor costs